 This refers to the complete cutting-off of the substance and is far more effective than other methods such as harm reduction or moderation management.

 Harm reduction focuses on reducing the negative impacts that addiction can have on an individual’s life, whereas moderation management aims to decrease the amount of substance the individual is consuming to control the effects further.

 Abstinence is the most effective method as it holds a number of benefits, such as:

-It is also far more medically beneficial for individuals to stop their substance abuse.
+It is also far more medically beneficial for individuals to stop their substance use disorder.

 There are benefits and drawbacks to both private and council-funded rehab options.

 Council-funded treatments are convenient, local, and free of charge, but this often comes with the drawback of being one of the busiest service providers and therefore resulting in lengthy waiting lists.